nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The Find Contact Feature is facilitated by `FindCommand`.
-It extends `Command` with a `PersonMatchesPredicate` field (which extends the `Predicate` interface) that is used to filter persons to produce the desirable list of contacts.
+It extends `Command` and uses the `PersonMatchesPredicate` field (which implements the `Predicate` interface).

+`PersonMatchesPredicate` encapsulates all the required filters the user enters. `FindCommand` then uses the `test` method of the `Predicate` interface to filter contacts one at a time. `PersonMatchesPredicate` uses `ALL` search for fields, but `OR` search in general. e.g. `find n/bob ann t/friend` will return contacts named `bob` and `ann` if both contacts have the tag `friend`.
+Whereas `find t/friend owesMoney` would just return all contacts who have the tag `friend` OR `owesMoney`.

 Given below is an example usage scenario and how the find command mechanism behaves at each step.

 Step 1.
-The user types `find n/bob` and presses enter.
+The user types `find n/bob t/friend` and presses enter.

 Step 2.
 The `find n/bob` will be parsed by `AddressBook#parseCommand()` which will return a `FindCommandParser` which also creates a `PersonMatchesPredicate`.

 Step 3.
-The `FindCommandParser` will parse `n/bob` using `parse()` and then set the `namesList` of the `PersonMatchesPredicate` to a list of strings containing `bob`.
+The `FindCommandParser` will parse `n/bob t/friend` using `parse()` and then set the `namesList` of the `PersonMatchesPredicate` to a list of strings containing `bob` and sets the `tagSet` of `PersonMatchesPredicate` to set of strings containing `friend`.

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:** `FindCommand` supports an "all fields matched" mode and "any fields matched" for module codes and tags.
-This means the setting of the modulesList and tagsList works differently than the other fields.
+This means the setting of the modulesSet and tagsSet works differently than the other fields.
 </div>

-Step 5. `FindCommandParser` then creates a `FindCommand` by passing the `PersonMatchesPredicate` to its constructor.
+Step 4. `FindCommandParser` then creates a `FindCommand` by passing the `PersonMatchesPredicate` to its constructor.

-Step 4.
+Step 5.
 The `FindCommand` will then be executed using `FindCommand#execute()`.

-Step 5.
+Step 6.
 The `Model#updateFilteredPersonList(predicate);` method will be called and the list of persons will be filtered according to the `PersonMatchesPredicate`.
+Persons whose names contain `bob` AND have the tag `friend` would match.

-Step 6.
+Step 7.
 A `CommandResult` indicating successful completion of the command will be returned.

-Step 7.
+Step 8.
 A list of contacts, if any, will be displayed to the user.

 The following sequence diagram shows how the find contact feature works.